 Dogs have an instinctive need to chew.
 As young pups, it helps their teeth break through the gums and strengthens their jaw muscles.
 In adult dogs, the act of chewing can help to alleviate boredom and anxiety.
 Once dogs became fully domesticated and moved into people’s homes, the search began to find things for dogs to chew on that did not include wires or shoes.

-Rawhide bones have always been a popular option.
+Rawhide bones have always been a popular option as an alternative to a chew toy for dogs.
 They are readily available, inexpensive and most dogs love them.
 In recent years, a debate has begun as to just how safe it is for dogs to use rawhide as a chew toy.

 Risks of Rawhide Bones